Jan 13, 2022

 But what if you find knob and tube or 60-AMP?
 These old ways are electrical may not be safe and can cause issues for insurers.
 Electrical codes and standards have advanced a lot over the years.
 If your home isn’t structurally protected, insurers may have issues approving you.

-Learn about the different types of electrical wiring in homes and how they may impact your home insurance quote.
+Learn about the different types of electrical wiring in homes and how they may impact your home insurance costs.

 Types of electrical systems in homes

-Homes built before the 1980s create issues with policies because of the electrical wiring.
+Homes built before the 1980s create policy issues because of the electrical wiring.
 When you are house hunting, your home inspection will confirm which type of wiring.
 Unless your home or business is newly constructed, you may come across some of these wiring hazards :